-First, unlike the other civilizations which existed and perished and the most recently co-existing civilizations, Islamic civilization is characterized by submission to the will of God and service to humankind.
-It is a socio-moral and metaphysical view of the world, which has indeed contributed immensely to the rise and richness of this civilization.
+First, unlike the other civilizations that existed and perished and the most recently co-existing civilizations, Islamic civilization is characterized by submission to the will of God and service to humankind.
+It is a sociomoral and metaphysical view of the world, which has indeed contributed immensely to the rise and richness of this civilization.